This document explains how to get started with the Vulkan graphics library by downloading, compiling, and running several sample apps.

 Before getting started, you must download several tools and other software.

 - If you don’t already have Android Studio, download it.
-This includes the most recent version of Android SDK.
+This includes the most recent Android SDK.

 - (Optional) Build shaderc by navigating to